-Filed by the Registrant ⊠ Filed by a Party other than the Registrant $\ \Box$ Chec k the a ppropriate box: Prelii minary Proxy Statement Conf fidential, for Use of the Con nmission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defir nitive Proxy Statement Defir nitive Additional Materials Solic iting Material under §240.14 a-12 G FUIDEWIRE SOFTWARE, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent of Filing Fee (Check the approp priate box): \boxtimes No fe ee required.
-Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securi ties to which transaction applies: (2) Aggregate number of secur ities to which transaction applies: (3) Per unit price or other unde calculated and state how it rlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is was determined): (4) Proposed maximum aggreg ate value of transaction: (5) Total fee paid: Fee p oaid previously with prelimin ary materials. offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registra tion Statement No.:
+Filed by the Registrant x

+Check eck the appropriate box:

+0 Preliminary Proxy Statement

+0 Confidential, for Use of the Commis sion Only (as permitted by Rule 14a-6(e)(2))

+x Definitive Proxy Statement

+0 Definitive Additional Materials

+0 Soliciting Material under §240.14a-12

+GUIDEWIRE SOFTWARE, INC. (Name of registrant as specified in its charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Paym rment of Filing Fee (Check the appropriate oox):

+x No fee required.

+0 Fee computed on table below per Exch ange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of eac th class of securities to which transaction applies:

+number of securities to which transaction applies:

+ice or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated ow it was determined):

+/ naximum aggregate value of transaction:

+(5) Total fee p

+0 Fee paid previously with preliminary r naterials.

+0 et as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing borm or Schedule and the date of its filing.

+(1) Amount Pr eviously Paid:

+edule or Registration Statement No.:

+(3) Filing Part

-(4) Date Filed:
+(4) Date Filed